-What Is the Special Immigrant Visa (SIV) Program?
+What Is a Special Immigrant Visa?

+What is a special immigrant visa?
 To help protect Afghan people whom the U.S. employed or worked with, the U.S. government developed the Afghan Special Immigrant Visa (SIV) program.
 Established in 2009, the SIV program has seen a considerable backlog that the government is looking to alleviate.

 The Start of the Special Immigrant Visa Program for Afghan Citizens